MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 # Estimate the cost of your Azure Data Explorer cluster with the pricing calculator

 Azure Data Explorer provides a [pricing calculator](https://azure.microsoft.com/pricing/calculator/?service=azure-data-explorer) to estimate the cost of your cluster.
-The estimate is calculated from either an auto-selected set of components or from components you manually select and configure.
-As you change the configuration, the price estimate changes as well to help you understand the cost implications of your configuration choices.
+The estimate is calculated from an auto-selected set of components or from components you manually select and configure.
+As you make changes to the configuration, the price estimate also changes so you can understand the cost implications of your configuration choices.

 This article explains each of the components of the calculator and gives tips and resources along the way to help you make better decisions about how to configure your cluster.